Cursor vs GitHub Copilot 2026: Which AI Code Editor to Choose?

 Pros:

-- Better SWE-bench results (56% vs 52%)
+- Slightly better SWE-bench scores (56% vs 52%)

-- Free for students and educators
+- Free for students and educators — a smart long-term play by GitHub

 Cons:

-- Less model flexibility on base tiers
+- Limited model selection on cheaper tiers

-- Multi-file editing lags behind Cursor Composer
+- Multi-file editing doesn't match Composer 2.0's sophistication

 Can You Use Both?